TypeSwitch in LLVM ADT

 castValue

 This is the function that makes the attempt to perform typecast.
-There are two different implementation, which are distinguished based on whether the input value
+There are two different implementation, which are distinguished based on whether the input value has dyn_cast member function provided or not.
+They will return nullptr if the typecast attempt is not successful.

 template <typename CastT, typename ValueT>